What Is a Healthcare Ombudsman? Washington State Guide for Facilities

 - Assisted living facilities

-As an LTC facility leader, you’ll most likely be interacting with the LTC ombudsman office.
-However, Washington State also has a separate ombudsman office that addresses child and family welfare-related concerns.
-If you are looking for more information about this particular office, you can visit the Office of the Family and Children’s Ombudsman.
+As an LTC facility leader, you’ll most likely be interacting with a LTC ombudsman.
+Washington State also has a separate ombudsman office that addresses child and family welfare-related concerns.
+If you’re looking for more information about this particular office, you can visit the Office of the Family and Children’s Ombudsman.

 What Does a Long-Term Care Ombudsman Do?